ljw1004/csharpspec/csharp/classes.md

    * If the property or indexer has a declared accessibility of `internal` or `protected`, the *accessor_modifier* must be `private`.
    * If the property or indexer has a declared accessibility of `private`, no *accessor_modifier* may be used.

 For `abstract` and `extern` properties, the *accessor_body* for each accessor specified is simply a semicolon.
-A non-abstract, non-extern property may be an ***automatically implemented property***, in which case both get and set accessors must be given, both with a semicolon body (§10.7.3).
+A non-abstract, non-extern property may be an ***automatically implemented property***, in which case both get and set accessors must be given, both with a semicolon body ([Automatically implemented properties](classes.md#automatically-implemented-properties)).
 For the accessors of any other non-abstract, non-extern property, the *accessor_body* is a *block* which specifies the statements to be executed when the corresponding accessor is invoked.

 A `get` accessor corresponds to a parameterless method with a return value of the property type.
-Except as the target of an assignment, when a property is referenced in an expression, the `get` accessor of the property is invoked to compute the value of the property (§7.1.1).
-The body of a `get` accessor must conform to the rules for value-returning methods described in §10.6.10.
+Except as the target of an assignment, when a property is referenced in an expression, the `get` accessor of the property is invoked to compute the value of the property ([Values of expressions](expressions.md#values-of-expressions)).
+The body of a `get` accessor must conform to the rules for value-returning methods described in [Method body](classes.md#method-body).
 In particular, all `return` statements in the body of a `get` accessor must specify an expression that is implicitly convertible to the property type.
 Furthermore, the endpoint of a `get` accessor must not be reachable.

 A `set` accessor corresponds to a method with a single value parameter of the property type and a `void` return type.
 The implicit parameter of a `set` accessor is always named `value`.
-When a property is referenced as the target of an assignment (§7.17), or as the operand of `++` or `--` (§7.6.9, §7.7.5), the `set` accessor is invoked with an argument (whose value is that of the right-hand side of the assignment or the operand of the `++` or `--` operator) that provides the new value (§7.17.1).
-The body of a `set` accessor must conform to the rules for `void` methods described in §10.6.10.
+When a property is referenced as the target of an assignment ([Assignment operators](expressions.md#assignment-operators)), or as the operand of `++` or `--` ([Postfix increment and decrement operators](expressions.md#postfix-increment-and-decrement-operators), [Prefix increment and decrement operators](expressions.md#prefix-increment-and-decrement-operators)), the `set` accessor is invoked with an argument (whose value is that of the right-hand side of the assignment or the operand of the `++` or `--` operator) that provides the new value ([Simple assignment](expressions.md#simple-assignment)).
+The body of a `set` accessor must conform to the rules for `void` methods described in [Method body](classes.md#method-body).
 In particular, `return` statements in the `set` accessor body are not permitted to specify an expression.
 Since a `set` accessor implicitly has a parameter named `value`, it is a compile-time error for a local variable or constant declaration in a `set` accessor to have that name.

 Based on the presence or absence of the `get` and `set` accessors, a property is classified as follows: